nodejs/node/doc/api/cli.md

 insecure, as it allows external hosts to connect to the inspector and perform a [remote code execution][] attack.

-If you specify a host, make sure that at least one of the following is true: either the host is not public, or the port is properly firewalled to disallow unwanted connections.
+If specifying a host, make sure that either:

+* The host is not accessible from public networks.
+* A firewall disallows unwanted connections on the port.

 **More specifically, `--inspect=0.0.0.0` is insecure if the port (`9229` by default) is not firewall-protected.**